cloudkick/whiskey/README.md

 # Whiskey

-Whiskey is a powerful test runner and process orchestration framework for NodeJS applications
+Whiskey is a powerful test runner for Node.js applications and a process orchestration framework which makes running integration tests with a lot of service / process dependencies easier.

 ## Features